vontell/IndicatorBinder/readme.md

 ## Usage

 To create the indicators for a ViewPager, simply define in your layout a ViewPager and a ViewGroup- based container that will hold your indicators.
-Then use the following lines of code to connect the ViewPager to the container:

-`Pretty examples coming soon.
-See full documentation link below.`

-This will populate the viewGroup with indicators, and presto!
-You have indicators for your ViewPager.

-**NEW**: You can now add **text tabs** to your ViewPagers with this simple method (custom view coming soon):

-`Pretty example coming soon.`

-**NOTE**: Full documentation can be found at [http://www.avontell.com/indbinder/documentation/index.html](http://www.avontell.com/indbinder/documentation/index.html)!
+See examples within the `app` folder.

 ## License
 The MIT License (MIT)